Derbyshire Dales: History

 The new district was initially named "West Derbyshire", reflecting its position within the wider county.
 The council changed the name to "Derbyshire Dales" with effect from 1 January 1987.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with its area forming part of a new Derbyshire North unitary authority.

 Governance

 Bakewell, which is famous for being the home of the Bakewell tart.